arokem/scipy-optimize/01-intro.md

 different conditions in this experiment and in other experiments, compare different participants, etc.

-In order to derive this quantity, we will have to fit a model to the data.
+In order to derive this quantity, or other quantities we approximate the data with a continuous function.
+Given this function, we can ask what is the x value of the function that corresponds to a y of exactly 0.5?
+This function is what we will call here a "model".
+These functions usually describe the relationship between dependent and independent variables through a set of some other variables that we will call "model parameters".
+The computational process of finding the values of the paramters that provide values of the model that most accurately approximate the data is what we will call "model fitting".

-> ## Contrast and surround suppression {.callout}
+> ## A caveat about this data {.callout}
 > If were doing this in earnest, we would take into account the number of
 > trials that was performed at each contrast (especially given that there are
 > more trials in some conditions).
 For the purpose of this lesson, we will
-> ignore that, and leave it as an exercise for the reader.
+> ignore that, and leave it as an exercise for the reader: to extend the
+> methods shown here to account for these differences.

-### Models and why we like them
+### Why do we like models?

 Models derived from data are useful for several reasons: